South Seas Mandate: Economy

 The phosphate resources of the islands were exploited by Japanese mining companies, which took over the German phosphate mines on Angaur island and expanded them.
 Smaller phosphate mines on neighboring islands were also opened.
 Total exports to Japan eventually reached around 200,000 tonnes per year.
 Angaur island alone produced some 60,000 tonnes per year.
 The phosphates were used for farming.
 Bauxite was another mineral product of the colonial economic structure, although the mineral was only present in the Palau group.
+The Japanese were also interested in the pearl oyster resources of the islands.
+Shells were fished and an experimental cultured pearl farm was established in Palau.
 In 1937 the mother-of-pearl industry became lucrative and large quantities of pearls, both natural and cultured, were extracted from the islands.

 From 1915 the South Seas Trading Company had an exclusive contract with the IJN to provide freight, passenger, and mail services to the Empire as well as between the islands.
 The route between the Empire and the islands was subsequently taken over by the Japanese Mail Steamship Company (Nippon Yusen), the largest steamship line in the Empire.
 The luxurious amenities offered on board some of the company's vessels brought about the beginning of Japanese tourism to the islands.

 The flying boat was the principal type of aircraft used for commercial aviation due to the shortage of flat land available for airfields.
 Imperial Japanese Airways began some commercial flights in 1935 using the long-range Kawanishi H6K2-L seaplane.
 Regular commercial flights began in 1940 and a regular service was commenced in 1941.
 Commercial services ceased shortly after the start of Pacific War, but the widespread network of seaplane bases continued to be used during wartime.